-Notify your loan officer if you haven’t filed income taxes in the last two years.
 Lenders will look to obtain your tax transcripts directly from the IRS in order to verify your income and financial information.

 Contact your loan officer immediately if you have not filed taxes for either of the past two years, even if you have received an extension from the IRS.
 If you haven’t filed tax returns because you receive non-taxable income, you may need to obtain a verification letter of non-filing from the IRS.